Oxen-AI/oxen-release/README.md

 # 🐂 oxen-release

-Oxen is command line tooling for working with large machine learning datasets 🦾.
-It is built from the ground up, optimized to handle many files, process data frames, and track changes in an efficient data structures.
+Oxen is command line tooling for working with large machine learning datasets 🤖 🧠

+It is built from the ground up, optimized to handle many files, process data frames, and track changes in efficient data structures.

-The goal of [Oxen.ai](https://oxen.ai) is to help manage the shift from software 1.0 (writing lines of code) to [software 2.0](https://karpathy.medium.com/software-2-0-a64152b37c35) where you are managing more and more data.
+[Oxen.ai](https://oxen.ai) is oriented around managing the shift from software 1.0 (writing lines of code) to [software 2.0](https://karpathy.medium.com/software-2-0-a64152b37c35) where you are managing more and more data.
 The `oxen` command line interface and `oxen-server` binaries are the first steps, but we plan on releasing a fully hosted Hub in the near future to help store securly your data at scale.

 Sign up [here](https://airtable.com/shril5UTTVvKVZAFE) for more information and to stay updated on the progress.

 # Overview

-The Oxen CLI mirrors [git](https://git-scm.com/) in many ways, so if you are comfortable versioning code with git, you should be relatively comfortable versioning your datasets with Oxen.
+The Oxen Command Line Interface (CLI) mirrors [git](https://git-scm.com/) in many ways, so if you are comfortable versioning code with git, it will be straight forward to version your datasets with Oxen.

 # Installation